cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-apps/configuration/arguments.md

 |--|--|
 | `logfile value` | `TUNNEL_LOGFILE` |

 Save application log to this file.
 Mainly useful for reporting issues.
-For more details on what information you need when contacting Cloudflare support, see [this guide](/faq/cloudflare-tunnels-faq).
+For more details on what information you need when contacting Cloudflare support, refer to [this guide](/faq/cloudflare-tunnels-faq).

 ## `loglevel`